DeDeDeK/KARchipelago/README.md

 - Patch Cap Increase items
 - Stadium unlock items

+#### Checkbox Filler Items

+Receiving a checkbox filler item for a given checklist will apply it immediately.
+Look to the side of the checklist for the purple boxes.
+The game limits the number of these you can see at once to 5, but rest assured if you unlocked more than that, you have access to that amount and can keep using them as normal until they run out.

+#### Patch Cap Increase Items

+Receiving a patch cap increase item will increase the maximum cap on the number of patches you can have in City Trial.
+For instance, if you specified a starting cap of 5 in your yaml, this will increase it by one, to 6 for the rest of your entire AP run.
+This is for each patch type separately.
+So for instance, if you have a patch cap of 6 and collect 7 Top Speeds, you will lose one of those Top Speeds and be back to 6.

+#### Stadium Unlock Items

+If you have progressive stadiums enabled, receiving a stadium unlock item will unlock that stadium in-game.
+You will always start with one random stadium unlock item in your starting inventory.
+If your goal is to beat King DeDeDe, you will not be able to start with that stadium unlocked.

 Any items will be applied immediately if the player is in City Trial when they are received, or they are applied at the beginning of the next City Trial run if they are not.
 Permanent patch increases are applied at the start of every City Trial run (after a few seconds have elapsed).

 NOTE: you must collect any patch in the city after receiving patch items for the stat increases/decreases to take effect.